pimentellab/townlet/README.md

 Compositional data format
 ___

 Please provide townlet's init_village() function with a filepath to a .csv file which has the following required column names (donor, time, replicate, representation).
 Optional columns must also be included if estimating treatment or donor covariate effects (e.g. if model=treatment_lead + sex + treatment_lead:sex, include additional columns: treatment_lead, sex).
+All tretment columns must begin with 'treatment_' and include a minimum of two doses (e.g. 0, 5).
+When including a treatment in the model make sure to index each dose replicate independently (e.g. If 3 replicates per dose, then the replicate indexes will be dose 1: 1,2,3; dose 2: 4,5,6; ...).

 <img src="images/dataformat.png" alt="Input data format" width="500"/>